chrisemoulton/factual-java-driver/README.md

   </tr>
 </table>

-# Report
+# Flag

-The driver fully supports Factual's Report feature, which lets enables flagging problematic rows in Factual tables.
+The driver fully supports Factual's Flag feature, which lets enables flagging problematic rows in Factual tables.
 Use this method if you are requesting for an entity to be deleted or merged into a duplicate record.

-## Simple Report Example
+## Simple Flag Example

-The <tt>report</tt> method flags a problematic row:
+The <tt>flag</tt> method flags a problematic row:

     // Flag a row as problematic
-	Report report = Report.spam();
+	Flag flag = Flag.spam();
-	ReportResponse resp = factual.report("global", "0545b03f-9413-44ed-8882-3a9a461848da", report, new Metadata("my_username").debug());
+	FlagResponse resp = factual.flag("global", "0545b03f-9413-44ed-8882-3a9a461848da", flag, new Metadata("my_username").debug());

 ## All Top Level Flag Parameters